ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/charles-tyrwhitt-brand-new-chinos.markdown

 campaign-uuid: "c-f25bf89c-6e1f-4047-926f-5e19530103b3"
 type: "Preview"
 category: "Fashion"
-date: "2018-02-15T17:28:17.037Z"
+date: "2018-02-15T17:28:17.000Z"
 end-date: "2018-05-31T23:59:00.000Z"
 disable-form: false
 is_promoted: false
 has_entry_page: false
 title: "Feel comfortable with Charles Tyrwhitt"
 competition-description: "For Charles Tyrwhitt, looking good in clothes just isn’\
-  t enough, you have to feel good too.That is why they have added the most stylish,\
+  t enough, you have to feel good too.
+That is why they have added the most stylish,\
   \ smartly-cut trousers you’ve ever owned to their collection, the brand new Stretches\
   \ Chinos!
 Shop their new range now and get two for the unique prize of £80.\r\n\r\
   \nBecause there is always a perfect pair for every gent."